KJeffree/Love-Letter_unity/README.md

 - The moves each player makes is recorded in a text box at the bottom of the screen.

 #### To play:
 Clone this repository, and open 'Standalone Build'.
-Select 'Windowed' and click Play!
-Resize the window as needed.
+To quit the application, press the escape button.